Apostille Convention: Additional requirements

-The apostille replaces the legalization requirement, but the destination state may have additional requirements for the document to be used there.
+The apostille replaces the legalisation requirement, but the destination state may have additional requirements for the document to be used there.
 For example, it may require that the document be translated into a certain language, although it must not require a translation of the apostille itself.

 Benefits and disadvantages

-The Apostille Convention is beneficial in cases that would otherwise require certifications by both the origin and destination states, as the Convention removes the latter requirement.
-However, the Convention is neutral in cases that would otherwise require only a certification by the state of origin anyway, similar to an apostille, or no certification at all, and it can be disadvantageous in cases where a consular certification alone would otherwise be sufficient to legalize a document.
-The Convention requires that contracting states direct their embassies and consulates to no longer perform legalizations of documents where the Convention applies, so in this case the apostille is the only method available to certify the document, not only an alternative to consular legalization, even if the latter would be simpler or less expensive.
+The Apostille Convention is beneficial in cases that would otherwise require certifications by both the origin and destination states, as the convention removes the latter requirement.
+However, the convention is neutral in cases that would otherwise require only a certification by the state of origin anyway, similar to an apostille, or no certification at all, and it can be disadvantageous in cases where a consular certification alone would otherwise be sufficient to legalise a document.
+The convention requires that contracting states direct their embassies and consulates to no longer perform legalisations of documents where the convention applies, so in this case the apostille is the only method available to certify the document, not only an alternative to consular legalisation, even if the latter would be simpler or less expensive.

-For example, before Brazil joined the Apostille Convention, to legalize an educational document from the United States for academic use in Brazil, it was sufficient for the document to be certified by a Brazilian embassy or consulate in the United States, for a fee of 5 USD.
-After the Convention entered into force in Brazil, its embassy and consulates in the United States can no longer perform legalizations, so U.S. documents must have an apostille to be accepted in Brazil.
-In some U.S. states, an apostille of an educational document requires more certifications or a higher fee than the Brazilian consular legalization did.
+For example, before Brazil acceded to the Apostille Convention, to legalise an educational document from the United States for academic use in Brazil, it was sufficient for the document to be certified by a Brazilian embassy or consulate in the United States, for a fee of 5 USD.
+After the convention entered into force in Brazil, its embassy and consulates in the United States no longer perform legalisations, so U.S. documents must have an apostille to be accepted in Brazil.
+In some U.S. states, an apostille of an educational document requires more certifications or a higher fee than the Brazilian consular legalisation did.

-This result is an unintended consequence, as the Convention still allows states to further simplify or eliminate the legalization requirement.
+This result is an unintended consequence, as the convention still allows states to further simplify or eliminate the legalisation requirement.
 The Hague Conference also encourages contracting states to eliminate the need for additional certifications before issuing an apostille, and to ensure that any fees are reasonable.